garrettkatz/rnn-fxpts/README.md

 For more information on algorithmic details and proofs, please consult the following:

 Katz, G. and Reggia, J. "Towards Global Solution of the Fixed Point Equations in Attractor Neural Networks," *submitted*, 2016.
-[TBA](https://github.com/garrettkatz/rnn-fxpts)
+[TBA](https://github.com/garrettkatz/rnn-fxpts#documentation)

 > *Supplemental Material*: Katz, G. and Reggia, J. "Identifying fixed points in attractor neural networks using directional fibers: Supplemental material on theoretical results and practical aspects of numerical traversal," University of Maryland, College Park, Tech.
 Rep. CS-TR-5051, December 2016.
-[TBA](https://github.com/garrettkatz/rnn-fxpts)
+[TBA](https://github.com/garrettkatz/rnn-fxpts#documentation)

-## Reproducing Experimental Results
+## Reproducing the Experimental Results

 This repository includes all of the code needed to reproduce the figures and results reported in the foregoing references.
 To run all of the experiments, invoke the ``reproduce_results.py`` script from a command line terminal: